The Ophelias (California band): "Mister Rabbit"

 The Ophelias eccentric version of the anti-discrimination folk song "Mister Rabbit" appeared on SF Unscene – a 1985 compilation album.
 It received positive notice in Spin Magazine (May 1986) and other publications.
 It brought with it the first major exposure for the group, not just locally but nationally as "Mister Rabbit" was quickly embraced by university and underground radio stations around the country.
 The zenith of the buzz surrounding the track came in May 1986 when Spin Magazine reviewed SF Unscene and specifically "Mister Rabbit" with a double exposure photograph captioned: "Leslie Medford of The Ophelias makes like a nun."

-David Immergluck, who would join The Ophelias a year later saw the band for the first time in early 1986.
-“I’d heard “Mister Rabbit” on KALX and KUSF and liked it, but seeing them live up close blew me right away!
-Leslie’s stage presence, and the whole bands’, just resonated with me, reminding me immediately of the audaciousness of so many particularly British Glam/Psych/Prog bands I’d grown up with.
-An aesthetic that was sorely lacking in the Bay Area music scene of the time, so I was seriously thrilled to find a new band to call my own!
-I distinctly remember being down front as they played a nascent version of “There’s A Bell” and staring up at Terry von Blankers as he hit the final harmony thinking this was the closest I was ever gonna get to seeing Ziggy era Bowie.”
+Immerglück, who joined The Ophelias a year later, wrote that hearing "Mister Rabbit" on KALX and KUSF had caused his interest in the band.
+He evoked being impressed by Leslie Medford's stage presence as well as the group's performance, describing the experience as instrumental to his determination in the band's development.